 Annual pruning needed to promote better light penetration and air flow thru the canopy for best colored and flavored fruits.
 Find more information on Training & Pruning Fruit Trees.

 Apples are prone to many insect and disease issues.
 Preventative spraying or growing the fruit in bags (organic) is suggested to obtain a quality fruit crop.
 Find a spraying guide and more information on Best Pesticides For The Home Orchardist.

-While the original Cortland strain was a red striped apple, numerous sports (mutations) now exist on the market that have a full red skin color.
-While perhaps debatable, many claim the original strain has the best and sweetest flavor compared to the better colored sports now often grown.
-At Johnson’s Nursery we offer the original strain of Cortland.
+While the original Cortland strain was a red striped apple, numerous sports (mutations) now exist on the market that has a full red skin color.
+While perhaps debatable, many claim the original strain has the best and sweetest flavor compared to the better-colored sports now often grown.
+At Johnson’s Nursery, we offer the original strain of Cortland.
 Why bother with the rest if the original is best!